 I had to fix nearly all of the cases, however, I already knew that I won’t be able to fix all of ’em.

 By the way, all this work was done prior to Atari 800 XL that I did a while ago

 I’ve put all of the cases on the floor and looked for the ones that had to be sacrificed.
 These cases became donors.
 Obviously, I chose those that were seriously broken and missing big chunks of plastic.

-Below is a picture with a donor and receiver prepared for transplantation :D
+Below is a picture with a donor and receiver prepared for transplantation 😀

-Parts were "glued" together with a help of my soldering iron.
-I've shown this method in my previous posts already.
+Parts were “glued” together with the help of my soldering iron.
+I’ve shown this method in my previous posts already.

-The same method was applied to all other parts with quite a success :D
+The same method was applied to all other parts with quite a success 😀

 Some parts had to be reinforced with metal to prevent future failure.